 What is your State’s laws regarding the disclosure of a minor’s medical records to parents or guardians?

-On this track, we discussed three concepts that focus on the HIPAA guidelines related to minors.
+In this section, we discussed three concepts that focus on the HIPAA guidelines related to minors.
 These three concepts related to HIPAA guidelines on minors include: autonomy; State Law vs. HIPAA; and exemptions.

-On the next track, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
+In the next section, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
 These risks for boundary breaking due to the sharing of HIPAA approved information on the internet include: nationwide database; hackers; and errors in correspondence.

 Ethics CEU QUESTION 4